lisawilliams/statehouse-news/readme.md

 whether there is even philanthropic interest to fund such projects.
 Galloway, for example, said “it was totally discouraging.”
 She said she left the October meeting with a sense that there is zero philanthropic funding for statehouse reporting.
 But she put the onus on practitioners and those who attended the meeting.
 “I think they want us to tell them what we want and come up with a plan, and they didn’t get that.*

 [Statehouse Reporting, January 2015 Report](http://inn.org/wp-content/uploads/2015/02/INN-Statehouse-Reporting-January-2015-Public-Version.pdf) Luis Gomez, INN.
 The report notes that CPI is also partnering with the AP.

+*The sheer scale of what the Tribune has achieved in Texas may not be replicable to other settings.*

+[Earning Their Keep](http://features.knightfoundation.org/nonprofitnews-2015/pdfs/KF-NonprofitNews2015-Tribune.pdf), Jake Batsell's report about the Texas Tribune, 2014.

 ## Statehouse Reporting: a 50 State Inventory